 Decide When to Download and Install Windows Update

-Hence, for disabling Windows 10 update, open the Windows Update window.
+Hence, for disabling Windows 10 updates, open the Windows Update window.
 Then, select the tab for ‘Change settings’ and go through the list of options in the drop-down menu.
 Now, below the heading of ‘Important Updates, click on the ‘Check for updates but let me choose whether to download and install them’ button.

-Clicking this option will ensure that you don’t have to deal with unnecessary notification on your system regarding the updates.
+Clicking this option will ensure that you don’t have to deal with unnecessary notifications on your system regarding the updates.
 Also, you can stop Windows 10 upgrade and install it as per your choice.

 Apart from the above information, you can apply a few technical steps to stop the Windows 10 upgrade.
 So, let’s have a look at the instructions to turn off the feature of automatic Windows 10 update and upgrade.

 Learn How to Stop Windows 10 Upgrade by Following Few Simple Methods

 If you want to understand how to stop Windows 10 upgrade, check out the following methods and relevant discussions.
 Often, it can become impossible to prevent Windows 10 updates even if you try multiple techniques.